antoan/bebop_autonomy_image/README.md

     The first time you run this, it will build the Docker image, which will take several minutes.
 Subsequent launches will be much faster.

 2.  **Inside the Container:**
-    You will be placed in a 3-pane `tmux` session.
-The top pane will be running the driver.
-You can switch to the bottom panes (`Ctrl-b` + `↓`) to run the takeoff and land commands.
+    You will be placed in a 4-pane `tmux` session.
+The far-right pane will be running the `rosbridge_server`.
+You can switch to the other panes to run the driver, takeoff, and land commands.
+The `main.launch` file, which is used to launch the `rosbridge_server`, is located in the `bebop_driver` package.